jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

   settings (*errexit, nounset*) treat errors and unset variables as fatal, preventing unexpected behavior.
-Be sure to also Learn their caveats from
+Be sure to also learn their caveats from
   [Bash FAQ/105] and [Bash Pitfalls/60].

 ``` shell